 Will upgrading plans improve load times?

 Yes, but you should optimize your website first and consider alternative hosts.
 Bluehost's Optimized WordPress Hosting or VPS plans aren't nearly as fast as semi-dedicated or cloud hosting from other providers.
 Join some Facebook Groups and do your research.

 Which WordPress speed plugins should I use?

-WP Rocket, ShortPixel, and Asset Manager are 3 key WordPress speed plugins.
+WP Rocket, TinyPNG, and Perfmatters are 3 key WordPress speed plugins.
 If you're not using WP Rocket, you will need to install additional plugins to take care of Heartbeat Control, database cleanup, lazy loading, and hosting Google Fonts and Analytics locally.

 Did this tutorial work?

 Let me know in the comments and feel free to share your new load time!
-If you still have a slow WordPress site on Bluelost let me know about that too… I will gladly look into your Pingdom + GTmetrix report and send you a few suggestions (just please do what you can from this guide).
+If you still have a slow WordPress site on Bluehost let me know about that too… I will gladly look into your GTmetrix + Pingdom report and send you a few suggestions (just please do what you can from this guide).